opeyemi24/dare.io-pbl/Project 9.md

 ![Capture archive the artifacts](https://user-images.githubusercontent.com/92916632/157866129-4f8fda6f-74f5-4ce8-8eb4-fe4324647891.PNG)

-make some change in any file in your GitHub repository (e.g. README.MD file) and push the changes to the master branch.
+- Make some changes to any file in your GitHub repository (e.g. README.MD file) and push the changes to the master branch.

 ![Capture added new line to readme file](https://user-images.githubusercontent.com/92916632/157866907-b44444e5-8c28-449c-93cc-22a703365c60.PNG)

-A new build was launched automatically (by webhook) and we see its results – artifacts, saved on Jenkins server.
+- A new build was launched automatically (by webhook) and we see its results – artifacts, saved on Jenkins server.

 ![Capture console output  2a](https://user-images.githubusercontent.com/92916632/157868075-3d9fc171-d003-42dc-8ce5-6ec270d05f06.PNG)

-Console output
+- Console output

 ![Capture console output 2b](https://user-images.githubusercontent.com/92916632/157868250-cba78f83-54aa-4a63-963b-aa7fde5c9ec2.PNG)

 Screenshot showing the artifacts generated as a result of the latest build